 Continue to take your normal medicines up to and including the day of your surgery.
 If we do not want you to take your normal medication, your surgeon or anaesthetist will explain what you should do.
-It is important to let us know if you are taking anticoagulant drugs (for example, warfarin, aspirin or clopidogrel).
+It is important to let us know, before you are admitted, if you are taking anticoagulant drugs (for example warfarin, aspirin or clopidogrel/plavix).